ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter27.md

 He suddenly gained self-confidence, and said, “Earlier, while I was waiting for you, I was also thinking of a way that will help me regain my memories.

-“Since I have now a golden core, and if I can remember some fragment of my lost memories, I can use that fragment as an anchor to penetrate into the realm of my unconscious mind.
+“Since I have now a Golden Core, and if I can remember some fragment of my lost memories, I can use that fragment as an anchor to penetrate into the realm of my unconscious mind.

-“Once I enter, with the support of my golden core, I will be able to gather other fragments of my memories, which reside in the unconscious mind.
+“Once I enter, with the support of my Golden Core, I will be able to gather other fragments of my memories, which reside in the unconscious mind.

 “Since memories are connected to each other, the more I recollect things the faster I will recover all my memories.”